Future trends in retail and how a product data strategy can help retailers adapt

 Directly or not, all the above (and more) risk damaging company performance and brand strength.

-A product data management strategy which embraces efficient processes, product data governance and scalable technologies not only adds value to the customer experience but eliminates a lot of business costs incurred throughout the product data lifecycle.
+A retail product data management strategy which embraces efficient processes, product data governance and scalable technologies not only adds value to the customer experience but eliminates a lot of business costs incurred throughout the product data lifecycle.
 When building such a strategy, a retailer should consider;

 The key word is convenience: ‘the state of being able to proceed with something without difficulty.’
 This applies as much to a retailer’s data management efficiency and scalability as to a satisfied and loyal consumer.
 The range and volume of expectations generated by that word will multiply in the coming years and those companies who manage their product data strategically will have a competitive edge.